Stephon Morris

-Stephon Antoine Morris (born January 12, 1991) is an American football cornerback who is currently a free agent.
+Stephon Antoine Morris (born January 12, 1991) is an American former football cornerback who is currently a free agent.
 Morris played college football for Penn State.

-Early years
+Early life

 A native of Greenbelt, Maryland, Morris attended Eleanor Roosevelt High School in Greenbelt, Maryland, and played cornerback for the Eleanor Roosevelt Raiders high school football team.
 Regarded as a three-star recruit by Rivals.com, Morris was listed the No. 64 cornerback prospect in his class.

 College career

 While attending Penn State University, Morris played for the Penn State Nittany Lions football team from 2009 to 2012.
 As a freshman in 2009, Morris recorded 29 tackles, two tackles for loss, one sack, one pass defensed, and one interception.
 As a sophomore, he made 39 tackles (0.5 for loss) and defensed one pass.
 As a junior, he recorded 19 tackles (one for loss) and defensed five passes.
 His senior season proved his most productive, as he finished the season with 60 tackles (five for loss), 1.5 sacks, and five passes defensed.

 In 2009, Morris was awarded All - Big Ten freshman team as an true freshman.